pydap/pydap/docs/developer_handlers.rst

     [pydap.handler]
     npz = path.to.my.handler:Handler

 Here the name of our handler ("npz") can be anything, as long as it points to the correct class.
-In order for Pydap to be able to find the handler, it must be installed in the system with either a ``python setup.py install`` or, even better, ``python setup.py develop``.
+In order for pydap to be able to find the handler, it must be installed in the system with either a ``python setup.py install`` or, even better, ``python setup.py develop``.

 The class-level attribute ``extensions`` defines a regular expression that matches the files supported by the handler.
 In this case, the handler will match all files ending with the ``.npz`` extension.